BlissRoms-x86/Documentation/knowledgebase/troubleshooting/disable-touchpad.md

    ```bash
    getevent -pl
    ```
 2. This command will list all input devices attached to the system along with their event IDs.
-Look for the touchpad device by identifying the descriptions, usually labeled as something like "touchpad" or "Synaptics."
+Look for the touchpad device by identifying the descriptions, usually labeled as something like "touchpad".

 3. Once you've identified the correct event, note down the event ID (e.g., **eventX**, where X is the number associated with the touchpad).

 4. To disable the touchpad, execute the following command:
    ```bash
    echo remove > /sys/class/input/eventX/uevent
    ```
-   Replace **eventX** with the appropriate number identified earlier.
+   Replace **X** with the appropriate number identified earlier.

 #### Method 2: Using `getevent -ql`